How to Start a Game Studio

 A game design document (GDD) serves as the blueprint for your game.
 It outlines the game’s concept, mechanics, story, characters, levels, and more.
 The GDD acts as a reference document for the development team, ensuring everyone is on the same page throughout the production process.

 It also helps potential investors, publishers, and stakeholders understand your vision.
 Include as many details as possible, but remain open to adjustments as development progresses.
+Game Developer has a detailed article on How to write a Game Design Document.

 Choose a Game Engine